 Clarks will be running daily deals presumably in the week approaching Black Friday, and suggest signing up to their emails to find out about the savings on the day.

-Debenhams have asked online shoppers to swing by their website from Monday November 21st onwards; there are various deals each day offering savings of up to 50% on more or less everything you might need for Christmas.
-You can also sign up to be the first to hear about their Black Friday offerings.
+Debenhams have seven days of deals running up to Black Friday in store and online; there are various deals each day offering savings of up to 50% on more or less everything you might need for Christmas, and look out for online exclusives.

 Get ready for Black Friday spending